Kmeakin/walrus-report/src/20-reference.md

 Note however that this program will print `5 6 5`, not `5 6 6` as some readers
 may have expected.
 This is because arguments to functions are always passed *by value* in Walrus, not *by reference* as objects (but not primitive types) are in Java.
-In other words, each function recieves a new, independent copy of the arguments passed in.
+In other words, each function receives a new, independent copy of the arguments passed in.
 It may help to think of the `mutate` function as being equivalent to
 ```rust